• Skip to primary navigation

 Did you know you don’t need any meat products to make paté?
 Just try this vegan roasted eggplant paté with sun-dried tomatoes, chickpeas, and walnuts!

 When most of us hear the word “paté,” we automatically think of a spread made from liver.
-For those of us that are trying to eat less meat, this isn’t exactly appetizing.
+For those of us who are trying to eat less meat, this isn’t exactly appetizing.

 But did you know that paté doesn’t need to be made with liver… or with any kind of meat at all?
 In fact, it can refer to any savory paste made from meat OR vegetables.